seanorourke7/taped/README.md

 ## Media

-- [Pexels](https://www.pexels.com/) for images used within the site
+- [Pexels](https://www.pexels.com/) for polaceholder image used within the site
+- [Instagram](https://www.instagram.com/luca_tapedoffical/) for images used within the site.

 <details>
 <summary>Image credits are as follows:</summary>